Fit & Sizing

 Many satisfied buyers noted about the rubber traction of the Nike SFB 6” Leather.
 They applauded the aggressive traction with large lug pattern and strategically situated rubber sections to deliver a reliable grip on wet and snowy surfaces.

 The Nike has been acknowledged as the innovator in sportswear.
 They have been known to create functional and stylish footwear and apparel.
-Nike introduced the Sneakerboots collection by reworking some traditional hiking boots and high-top classics.
+Nike introduced the Sneakerboots collection by reworking some traditional hiking cleats and high-top classics.
 This collection aims at delivering a comfortable and performance footwear suitable for all kinds of terrains.

 Nike launched the All Condition Gear (ACG) in 1989 who first attempted to fuse outdoor sneakers with performance athletic footwear.
 They continued offering hiking-specific ACGs in the 2000s using D-ring eyelets and the classic hiking sole.
 Not much focus was given to this team, which resulted in a drought of innovation, thus losing to a more aggressive brand, the Timberland.